calimero-project/calimero-tools/README.md

 A collection of KNX network tools based on Calimero for (secure) process communication, monitoring, and management.

-With Maven, execute

-	$ mvn install

-With Gradle, execute

 	./gradlew build

 ### Docker image